redwoodjs/redwoodjs-com-archive/docs/graphql.md

 Need you own custom error and message?

-Maybe you are integrating with a third-party api and want to handle errors from that service, but you want control of how that error is shared with your user client-side.
+Maybe you're integrating with a third-party api and want to handle errors from that service and also want control of how that error is shared with your user client-side.

 Simply extend from `RedwoodGraphQLError` and you're all set!